JuliaGraphics/Luxor.jl/docs/src/images.md

 ```
 !["Images"](assets/figures/images.png)

-PNG images can be placed with varying transparency.
+PNG images can be placed with varying opacity/transparency/alpha.

+`readsvg()` also lets you supply raw (or pure) SVG code in a string.

 ```@docs
 readpng